python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/putting-python-on-path.md

 Hopefully things are indeed working, however, it is possible that, due to having multiple Python versions, or other mixups, the commands are still not behaving how you expect.
 If so, read on to learn how to manually edit the Path.
-(If you already did that, open a help channel on the [Python Discord server](https://discord.com/invite/python) and someone will hopefully be able to help.)
+(If you already did that, open a help channel on the [Python Discord server](https://discord.com/invite/python) explaining everything you've tried so far, and someone will hopefully be able to help.)

 ## Advanced Method: Manually edit the Path